jgergic/gooddata.github.com/_posts/2010-12-10-migration-to-gooddata-cl-1.2.md

 * does not use local MySQL/Derby database anymore (details in [previous post]({{ site.root }}/blog/2010/10/15/data-upload-apis))
 * this version also supports multiple profiles when loading into [Google Analytics]({{ site.root }}/blog/2010/10/26/google-analytics-multiple-profiles/) and has a separate tool for pushing [notification streams]({{ site.root }}/blog/2010/11/02/automated-notifications-messages/)
 * you can export all your metrics/reports/dashboards, back them up, and load them into another project (allowing you to clone projects, migrate your dashboards to a new project etc.)
-* you can use date dimension with time data
+* you can now use the built-in date dimension with time data

 ## Migration of Older Projects: